Stockland Shellharbour

 Stockland Shellharbour (previously known as Shellharbour Square) is a large indoor/outdoor shopping centre in the Shellharbour City Centre of the Illawarra region.

 Transport

+The South Coast railway line offer frequent services to Oak Flats station which is approximately a 34 minute walk or a 4 minute drive from Stockland Shellharbour.

 Stockland Shellharbour has bus connections to Barrack Point, Oak Flats, Unanderra and Wollongong, as well as the local surrounding area.
-The majority of its bus services are located on Lake Entrance Road and Wattle Road.
+The bus stop is located at the front of the centre adjacent to the taxi rank which run parallel to Lake Entrance Road.

-Stockland Shellharbour has multi level car parks with 3,607 spaces.
+Stockland Shellharbour has multi-level car parks with 3,607 spaces.